MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-II-Consumer-Product-Safety-Commission/subchapter-D-Flammable-Fabrics-Act-Regulations/part-1615-Standard-Flammability-Childrens-Sleepwear-Sizes-0-Through-6X-FF-371/subpart-A-The-Standard/section-1615.1.md

 (3) “Tight-fitting garments,” as defined by section 1615.1(o), below.

-(b) *Size 6X* means the size defined as 6X in Department of Commerce Voluntary Product Standard, previously identified as Commercial Standard, CS 151-50 “Body Measurements for the Sizing of Apparel for Infants, Babies, Toddlers, and Children.”1
+(b) *Size 6X* means the size defined as 6X in Department of Commerce Voluntary Product Standard, previously identified as Commercial Standard, CS 151-50 “Body Measurements for the Sizing of Apparel for Infants, Babies, Toddlers, and Children.”
+1

 1 Copies available from the National Technical Information Service, 5285 Port Royal Street, Springfield, VA 22151, and should be ordered as CS 15150.